silnrsi/fonts/documentation/maintenance.md

 - Rebuild the `families.json` file.
 - Check your changes carefully, then commit and push your changes.

-Example of a new `fontmanifest.json` file for a hosted non-SIl family:
+Example of a new `fontmanifest.json` file for a hosted non-SIL family:

 ```
 {